ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 It supports all variants of Outlook and Exchange as target platforms: Windows, macOS, Android, iOS, Linux, and Web.
 Both classic and new Outlook.
 On-premises, hybrid, and cloud-only.
 By optionally storing signatures in the mailbox, they are also available in other email clients.

-Signature management is centralized and can be fully or partially delegated—e.g., to marketing—on a per-template basis.
+Signature management is centralized and can be fully or partially delegated, e.g. to marketing, on a per-template basis.
 Only Microsoft Word is required for management; HTML knowledge is optional.

 Signature generation and distribution can be done in three combinable ways:
 - Locally on clients: This is the preferred method, as most unused computing power is available on clients (Windows, Linux, macOS).